anhbk93/ruby_exercises/human/README.md

-###Exercise 2.
-Product tax
+###Exercise 1.
+Human filter
 **Subject**

-> A Product object has 3 atributes: amount, name, price
+> A Human object has 3 attributes: name, age, gender.
-> This has 2 type of tax.
-> Type 1: Basic tax.
-Necessary Foods don't need to count this tax, such as: foods, books and medicines.
-> Another goods have to count this tax by adding 10 percent of it's price.
+> Read data from text file input_human.txt and fileter by:
+> - Gender.
+> - Age.
+> - Gender + Age.
+> Then display the result to user screen.

 ###How to run